• Skip to primary navigation

 • Preheat the oven to 325°F and adjust a rack to the center.

-• Use a paring knife to slice the vanilla pod in half, lengthwise.
-Use the back of the knife to scrape the vanilla beans, from both halves, into the saucepan with the cranberries.
-Add 2 tablespoons of the sugar and the amaretto and stir.
-(Set the emptied vanilla pod aside -- you will need it later!)
+Then add 2 tablespoons of the sugar and the amaretto.
+Mix to combine.
 Turn the heat to high and bring to a boil.
 Then reduce the heat to low, and simmer until the cranberries have broken and become soft, and the liquid has thickened.
 This should take about 15 minutes.
 Let them cool completely.
+(If you used a vanilla pod, save it for the next step!)

-• Meanwhile, add the cream, the emptied vanilla pod, and 6 more tablespoons of the sugar to another small saucepan.
+• Make the custard.
+Meanwhile, add the cream, the emptied vanilla pod (if using), and 6 more tablespoons of the sugar to another small saucepan.
 Place it over low heat and bring to a simmer.
-Stir to dissolve the sugar and then turn off the heat.
-Set aside.
+Stir to dissolve the sugar, then turn off the heat and set aside.

-• In medium-sized mixing bowl, whisk the egg yolks until they're well blended.
-Remove the vanilla pod from the cream and then in a slow stream, whisk it into the yolks, just until evenly combined.
-Now with a spoon, mix in the cooled cranberries.
+In medium-sized mixing bowl, whisk the egg yolks until they're well blended.
+Remove the vanilla pod (if using) from the cream and then in a slow stream, whisk it into the yolks, just until evenly combined.
+Now mix the cooled cranberries into this mixture.

-• Divide the mixture evenly among 4 (6-ounce), shallow ramekins and place them on a rimmed sheet pan.
+• Assemble and bake.
+Divide the mixture evenly among 4 (6-ounce) shallow ramekins and place them on a rimmed sheet pan.
 Pour enough hot water in the pan to go about halfway up the sides of ramekins.
-Place the pan in the oven and bake just until they're set in the center when pan is gently shaken, about 30 minutes.
+Place the pan in the 325°F oven and bake just until they're set in the center when pan is gently shaken, about 40 minutes.

-• Remove ramekins from the pan and let them cool to room temperature.
-Then cover each one with plastic wrap (being careful it doesn't sit directly on the custard), and chill in refrigerator for at least 3 ½ hours and up to 2 days.
+• Cool and refrigerate.
+Remove ramekins from the pan and let them cool to room temperature.
+Then cover each one with plastic wrap (being careful it doesn't sit directly on the custard), and chill in refrigerator for at least 4 hours and up to 2 days.

-• About 10 minutes before serving, sprinkle the remaining 4 tablespoons of sugar evenly among the 4 ramekins.
+• Brûlée and serve.
+About 10 minutes before serving, sprinkle the remaining 3 tablespoons of sugar evenly among the 4 ramekins.
 Use a kitchen torch to caramelize the sugar, one at a time -- quickly moving the flame around until the sugar is crisp and golden.
-Place 3 of the reserved cranberries on each one, sprinkling them with a bit of sugar if desired.
+(If you don't have a torch, you can use the broiler.
+Place the custards on a baking sheet, and adjust a rack so it's directly under the flame.
+Broil them just until the sugar is golden, about 1 minute.)

 Keywords fresh fruit desserts, festive holiday desserts